Customer Story on Digital Transformation: eParts Catalog from 3D CAD

 Digital transformation is not merely the adoption of digital tools to replace analog processes—it represents a fundamental shift in how a company operates, innovates, and delivers value to customers.
 For manufacturers of complex products, it means creating agile, responsive organizations that are resilient to market changes and capable of accelerating delivery while reducing costs and improving product quality.

 Digital transformation encompasses the entire product lifecycle, from design and manufacturing to service and spare parts management.
-It brings capabilities like real-time product data, interactive digital twins, and automated workflows that enable a business to reimagine traditional processes and drive efficiency.

 Understanding the Digital Twin and Model-Based Enterprise (MBE)